List of past Lucchese crime family mobsters: Salvatore Santoro

 Salvatore T. "Tom Mix" Santoro, Sr. (November 18, 1915 – January 2000) served as underboss in the Lucchese crime family during the 1980s before being convicted in the Mafia Commission Trial and sentenced to 100 years in federal prison.

-He was born in Leonia, New Jersey to Antonio and Teresa Bargio.
+He was born in Leonia, New Jersey, to Antonio and Teresa Bargio.
 He married Mary Zangaglia but did not father any children.
 He is the uncle to Lucchese family soldier and union boss Anthony DiLapi.
 He acquired the nickname "Tom Mix" because in his younger years he closely resembled the Dutch-German-American western film actor by that name.

 Santoro started working for the Gagliano crime family, forerunner of the Lucchese family, in the early 1930s.
 He served as an associate of future boss Tommy "Three-Finger Brown" Lucchese's 107th Street gang in operating extortion, loansharking, narcotics and prostitution rings during the 1930s.
 He was made sometime in the 1940s operating drug trafficking and loansharking rings.

 On July 6, 1942, Santoro received six months to two years in prison after pleading guilty to conspiring to import narcotics from Mexico.

 In March 1951, Santoro was indicted on charges of conspiracy to import opium from Mexico and convert it into heroin.
 Santoro went into hiding and allegedly spent time in Europe before returning to Oyster Bay, New York.
 On September 24, 1951, he surrendered to federal authorities in New York City.
 On January 7, 1952, after pleading guilty to narcotics charges, a judge labeled Santoro as a "bad fellow" and sentenced him to four years in prison.

 In 1951 or 1953, longtime boss Tommy Gagliano died.
 Underboss Tommy Lucchese took over what was now called the Lucchese crime family.
 Lucchese then promoted Santoro to capo of the family's powerful Bronx faction.

-As capo Santoro operated out of East Harlem and the Bronx, controlling large heroin drug trafficking operations during the 1950s.
+As capo Santoro was based in East Harlem and the Bronx, controlling large heroin drug trafficking operations during the 1950s.
 In 1958 he was arrested and tried for narcotics charges.
 He was alleged to be a partner and associate of Ellsworth Johnson, although this never was confirmed.
 Santoro was convicted of all charges in 1959 and was given a twenty-year prison sentence.